 From the start, the Lean movement has focused on tools and methods that were unpacked from kaizen.
+Why?
+Because they are easier to sell.
 This was an enormous mistake – a major strategic error – that continues to this today.
 It’s time to refocus on kaizen.

 Lean tools and methods must be used within the context of kaizen.
 Why?
-Because kaizen is how you learn Lean management.
-Kaizen is how you learn to lead a Lean transformation.
+Because kaizen is how you learn to think.
+Kaizen is how you learn TPS and lead the transformation.
 Kaizen is how you develop people.
 Kaizen is how you achieve significant business results quickly.
 The organizations that have had the most success with Lean are those who are committed to kaizen.

 Your strategy is simple: Kaizen, which means to simultaneously improving all dimensions of the work.
 You must quickly move away from what you have been doing, called kairyo in Japanese, which is improvement in one dimension such as reducing the number of steps in a process.
 It only leads to failure.

 Kaizen is the essential ingredient.
+It develops the mindset that establishes the pathway for success.
 Without it, you’ve got nothing more than the appearance of improvement.
 That’s why it is important to understand and correctly practice kaizen; Toyota-style, industrial engineering-based kaizen.
 That is the only way to obtain achieve material and information flow, and the associated low costs, high productivity, high quality, and short-lead times.

 These blog posts will help you better understand kaizen and hopefully motivate you to want to practice kaizen.